When is the right time to fix your interest rates?

 - You may not be able to take the next step in your investing process as you are bound to that single lender’s rules

-So for these reasons, you need to consider carefully why you might want to fix your interest rate.
+So, for these reasons, you need to consider carefully why you might want to fix your interest rate.

 The main advantage of a fixed rate option is the rate and repayment certainty.
 This, for many people, does outweigh the above risks or disadvantages and allows them to go about their normal daily lives with that security.
+This makes it clear about the best time to lock in a mortgage rate.

 Consider all options before fixing